zX3no/Omnia/README.md

 Python was probably the simplest language to write.
 Since there are so many users finding help is trivial.
-I think this is part of the reason why it's recommended to begginers.
+I think this is part of the reason why it's recommended to beginners.

 Many people do not like the indentation system, myself included.
 Since this project is less than 10 lines, obviously I didn't run into any issues, but I have before and it's very annoying!

-Performance is important to me so I don't use Python.
-However I can definitely see it's influence in newer compiled languages, which is a testiment to it's desin.
+I found the documentation to be decent.
+It has a search and modules are group together by category.
+I'd like to see some more examples and maybe a front-end facelift, but definitely usable unlike some other languages.

+- Simple syntax
+- Easy installation
+- Decent documentation
+- Large amount of learning resources

 ## JavaScript